Using GPUs with Fuzzball

 +-----------------------------------------------------------------------------------------+

-There is a difference between the NVIDIA driver and CUDA.
+Important distinction: There is a difference between the NVIDIA driver and CUDA.
 This is confusing since CUDA is often packaged with the NVIDIA driver.
-You should install the correct version of CUDA in your container to support your GPU-accelerated software.
-But you should not install the driver.
+While you should not install GPU drivers in your container, you should install the appropriate version of CUDA to support your GPU-accelerated applications.
+CUDA provides the programming interface and runtime libraries your applications need, while Fuzzball handles the driver injection automatically.